 top of page

-What types of retaining walls can I build?
+What types of retaining walls can I build in 2025?

 To assist building owners and architects in making an informed choice, we've compiled a list of common retaining wall types and their strengths and weaknesses.
 Additionally, we've included a brief overview of the construction process for each type, as well as recommendations for different slope heights.